CareDailyAI/docs/synthetic_apis/multistream.md

 The output only contains multistream content (multiple data stream messages) that are in the queue and have not executed yet.

-The output content is a dictionary of multistream messages, where the key for each object is the `id` that was originally passed in as the multistream message ID.
+The output content is a dictionary of multistream messages, where the key for each object is the `id` that was originally passed in as the multistream message ID (converted to a string).
+The `id` is stored only as the key and is not repeated inside the object.

 ```
 {
     "hello": {
-        "id": "hello",
-        "timestamp": optional_time_in_the_future_in_milliseconds,
+        "timestamp": time_in_the_future_in_milliseconds,
         "message": {
            "push_content": "Hello from a multistream message."
         },